swiftlang/swift/docs/proposals/OptimizerEffects.rst

     type definition, or it may rely on a type constraint.

 (3) Naturally, any calls within the function body must be transitively
     pure.
-There is no need to check a calls to the storage deinitializer, which should already be guaranteed pure by virtue of (2).
+There is no need to check calls to the storage deinitializer, which should already be guaranteed pure by virtue of (2).